 Employees in those positions will act as problem solvers who will maintain facilities, equipment, instrumentation, and operations to ensure the optimum production and delivery of petroleum and natural gas; troubleshoot obstacles that may prohibit the maximum efficiency of the system; and operate within the safety standards that are agreed upon across the industry.

-- Pennsylvania has the fifth-highest level of employment in the United States for these occupations.
+- Pennsylvania has the sixth-highest level of employment in the United States for these occupations.

 - Placement in industry-based 160-hour internships provides additional hands-on learning opportunities.

 - Our graduates have found successful careers in states including Pennsylvania, Texas, Ohio, West Virginia, and New Jersey.

 Petroleum & Natural Gas Technology students will master:

 - Demonstrate process understanding of separators, heaters, dehydrators, heat exchangers, scrubbers, and liquid glycol dehydration systems.

 - Operation of chokes, valves, controls, gauging, tanks, and orifice measurement devices.